 Matthew Woodward repurposed his popular blog post into a 1000 words LinkedIn post as part of his editorial calendar plan.

 The standout aspect is that staggering 76.15% conversion rate.

-What are the strategies that can help you achieve similar success?
+What are the content promotion strategies that can help you achieve similar success?